Ancestor Veneration For Beginners: How to Honour Your Ancestors

 If you’ve never made any offerings to your ancestors then I recommend doing so for several weeks before formally petitioning them for aid.

-Once you’ve built a relationship with them you can begin to petition them for assistance in specific matters.
+Once you’ve built a relationship with them, you can petition them for assistance.

 Hopefully you’ll notice your circumstances improving with a consistent ancestor veneration practice!